nguyenhieuvi/nguyenhieuvi.github.io/_posts/2014-3-3-Hello-World.md

 title: Twitter Sentiment Framework
 ---

-Sentiment analysis is an application of Natural Language Processing (a branch of Artificial Intelligence) that is concerned with detecting the sentiment of text.
-A common dimension for measuring sentiment uses labels positive, negative and neutral; there are many other possibilities as well (e.g. how strong the sentiment is, how active vs subdued it is, etc).
+Sentiment analysis is an application of Natural Language Processing (a branch of Artificial Intelligence) that revolves around detecting the sentiment of text.
+A common dimension for measuring sentiment uses labels positive, negative and neutral; there are many other possibilities as well (i.e. how strong the sentiment is, how active vs subdued it is, etc).
 Figure 1 contains two sample tweets about the current series Falcon and the Winter Soldier, one positive and one negative.
 Social media is a particularly popular arena for deploying sentiment analysis: companies want to know how their products are being perceived, etc. Consequently, there are many organisations offering apps or services for building them; a screenshot from a demo of such an app is given in Figure 2.

 The earliest and simplest techniques for carrying out sentiment analysis (although this type of